Somewhere in the Stars

-Somewhere in the Stars is the fourth studio album by American singer Rosanne Cash, released on June 16, 1982 by Columbia Records; her third album for the label.
+Somewhere in the Stars is the fourth studio album by American singer Rosanne Cash, released on June 16, 1982, by Columbia Records; her third album for the label.
 It produced three Billboard hits in the country top 20, including the #4 "Ain't No Money", the #8 "I Wonder", and the #14 "It Hasn't Happened Yet".
-The album itself rose as high as #6 on the country albums chart.
+The album peaked at #6 on the country albums chart.
 Cash's father Johnny Cash sang background vocals on the track "That's How I Got to Memphis".